-- Constructing good Test Case that will reveal errors in programs is a very creative activity and depends on the tester.
+- Constructing a good Test Case that will reveal errors in programs is a very creative activity and depends on the tester.
 It is important to ensure that the set of test cases used is of high quality.
 This is the primary reason for having the test case specification in the form of a document.

 The Test Case Specification is developed in the Development Phase by the organization responsible for the formal testing of the application.

-What are Test Case Specification Identifiers?
+What is Test Case Specification Identifiers?